George7000/Data-Analysis-Projects/README.md

 # Data Analysis Projects

-Here you will find all the Projects I have worked on in my spare-time
+Exploring insights, one dataset at a time.
+Welcome to my collection of data analysis projects—curated, coded, and crafted in my spare time.
+Dive in to see how I transform raw data into meaningful stories!

 ## Python US Jobs EDA & Visualization:
-contains examples of data cleaning and data visualization using Bar Charts, Pie Plots etc
+Examples of data cleaning and data visualization using Bar Charts, Pie Plots etc showing below **Visualizations :**
+- Counts of Job Locations / Companies for Data Analyst in the US
+- WFH / Health Insurance / Degree Requirement Pie charts
+- Likelihood of Most Requested Skills in US Job Postings
 Link: [Python_US_Jobs_Analysis.ipynb](Python_US_Jobs_Analysis.ipynb)

 ## Tableau House Dashboard :
-Used Tableau Public to create a dashboard displaying various house prices visualization in  King County, Washington
+Used Tableau Public to create a dynamic dashboard displaying various house prices visualization in  King County, Washington highlighting below **Visualizations :**
+- Zipcode-wise Average Price Map
+- Daily Average House Sales
+- Distribution of House Prices / Bedrooms / Bathrooms
+- View vs Condition Heatmap
+Use filters from Calendar / Year Built / Sqft Living / Sqft Lot

 Link: [Tableau House Dashboard](https://public.tableau.com/app/profile/george.vadakedath/viz/TableauHouseDashboard/KingCountySales)

 ## Fitness_data_analysis_exercise_final :
-in this Excel you will see the Fitness data and its corresponding charts and pivots created addressing year on year growth, market share etc.
+In this Excel, you will see the Fitness data and it's corresponding charts and pivots created addressing below points:
+- Year on Year growth for each  Supplier and Brand
+- Line Chart showing Market share for different Brands over the years ( slicer added for categories: Airbike, Rowing Machine, Treadmill)
+- Moving total for the month for each Supplier, Brand and Category combination.
 Link: [Fitness_data_analysis_exercise_final.xlsx](Fitness_data_analysis_exercise_final.xlsx)